hevnly/hhg/source/posts/2016-2-25-athlesiure.md

 Despite Parker’s former statement, Nike clearly look to further their connection with the luxury retail market.
 Collaborations with designers and celebrities from Michael Jordan to Kanye West, Chitose Abe (sacai) to Errolson Hugh (ACG) have substantially helped sportswear out the gym and onto the catwalk.

 ![Nike: Athlesiure - Exploring the phenomenon](a.jpg)
+*"if you have a body, you are an athlete," -  Bill Bowerman*

 The active sports category is the fastest-growing segment of the retail market and has designers itching to collaborate with influential sportswear companies.
 Trend forecaster, Sheila Aimette, shares some enlightening words on the subject: